Documents for Freight Shipping: A Definitive Guide (2023)

-“I was just looking to ship a pallet to my client… so how did I end up here, with my head in my hands, wondering about the meaning of life?”
+“I was just looking to ship a pallet to my client… so how did I end up here, with my head in my hands, where it all went wrong?”

 Bill of Lading

 A Bill of Lading (BOL) is a document that contains all of the basic information about your shipment, such as the shipper’s and consignee’s addresses and contact information, the cargo information, as well as the carrier’s information.

 A bill of lading, sometimes called the waybill is the bread and butter of shipping documents.

 Since the BOL is signed by both the shipper and the carrier at the time of pickup, it also serves as proof of pickup and state of the shipment.